Family Law

 A military divorce creates unique situations that are not otherwise found in a typical divorce situation.
 Specific state and federal laws apply that are unique to the situation.
 There are laws set in place that purpose in the protection of active duty military members so that they can respond to divorce situations and they have to be personally served with a divorce summons.

 Spousal support is also called alimony.
-It is the monthly financial allowance from one member of a divorce to another.
+It is the monthly financial allowance from one former spouse to another, usually to help a formerly dependent spouse maintain their standard of living while they work toward becoming financially independent.
 There are many factors that go into who pays financial support and how much is paid.
-It is typically a key dispute in any divorce.
+It is often a key dispute in a divorce.

 When children are factored into a divorce, many decisions will have to be worked through.
 One of these is visitation rights by the non-custodial parent.
 The length and other factors of visitation rights will be determined by the location of both parties, the relationship of the parent to child, and most importantly, whatever is in the best interest of the child.